emmajanedrews/base-template/_posts/2017-09-26-9-home-repairs-that-will-save-you-thousands.md

 ---
 layout: post
-title: 9 Home Repairs that Will Save You Thousands
+title: 9 Home Repairs That Will Save You Thousands
 tags:
   - Real Estate
 excerpt: >-